Position: News Literacy Ambassadors

 Where you fit in

-Over the next four years, we will mobilize news literacy practitioners — educators, students and the public — to collectively push back against misinformation in all its forms.
+Over the next four years, we will mobilize news literacy practitioners to collectively push back against misinformation in all its forms.
 This work will move us much closer to changing cultural attitudes toward mis- and disinformation, mirroring previous successful public education efforts that targeted smoking, drunken driving and littering.
 Our goal is to build a more news-literate nation, and in turn, a more robust, equitable democracy.
 Learn more here.

 The ideal candidate will have most, if not all, of the following: